 Childhood Asthma: Causes, Symptoms, Treatment and Management

-Childhood Asthma affects about one in 11 children in the UK – this amounts to about 1.1 million kids living with the condition.
-In the USA about 6.1 million children have asthma.
+Childhood asthma affects about 1 in 11 children in the UK [1] – this amounts to about 1.1 million children [2] living with the condition.
+In the United States, 1 in 10 children have asthma.

-It’s likely that your child’s asthma symptoms will improve as they get older.
-About two out of three children find that their symptoms disappear when they become teenagers.
+Your child’s asthma symptoms could improve as they get older.
+About half of children with asthma find that their symptoms disappear when they become teenagers.
+[4]

-We don’t know exactly what causes asthma but it’s probably a combination of environmental and genetic factors.
-Kids are more likely to develop asthma if they:
+We don’t know exactly what causes asthma.
+It is likely a combination of environmental and genetic (inherited) factors [5].
+Children are more likely to develop asthma if they:

 • Have eczema or an allergy